Why study transnationalism in Argentina?

 - Examine the regional similarities, differences, and transnational processes.

-Previous college-level coursework and/or other significant preparation in sociology, political science, economics, or development studies, as assessed by SIT.
+Previous college-level coursework or background in sociology, political science, economics, or development studies.
 Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework and assignments in Spanish, as assessed by SIT.